wix-playground/dapperdox/README.md

 ### Creating authored documentation pages

-Authored documentation pages are refered to as *guides*, and have their own directory within an assets structure.
+Authored documentation pages are referred to as *guides*, and have their own directory within an assets structure.
 Guides may be authored in HTML as `.tmpl` files, or as [Github Flavoured Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
 Writing guides as HTML `.tmpl` files will make those files dependant on the theme in use when they were written, and therefore not resistant to change.
 The flexible approach is to use Github Flavoured Markdown.